-The Technical Advisory Committee recommended and submitted the attached Draft Study Report; and is requesting that the ICTC Management Committee review and forward to the Commission for their review and approval after public comment, if any:
+The Technical Advisory Committee recommended and submitted the Draft Study Report.
+The ICTC Management Committee met on January 13, 2021 and forwards to the Commission for their review and approval after public comment, if any:

 1. Approve the State Route 78/Glamis Multiuse Grade Separated Crossing Feasibility Draft Study Report.